Conor Garland

-Conor Garland (born March 11, 1996) is an American professional ice hockey right winger for the Vancouver Canucks of the National Hockey League (NHL).
-Garland was drafted in the fifth round (123rd overall) by the Arizona Coyotes in the 2015 NHL Entry Draft.
+Conor Garland (born March 11, 1996) is an American professional ice hockey winger for the Vancouver Canucks of the National Hockey League (NHL).
+Garland was drafted in the fifth round (123rd overall) by the Arizona Coyotes in the 2015 NHL entry draft.

-Prior to turning professional, Garland played for the Moncton Wildcats in the Quebec Major Junior Hockey League (QMJHL) where he was awarded the Michel Brière Memorial Trophy as the QMJHL Most Valuable Player and twice selected for the QMJHL First All-Star Team.
-After a successful stint with the Coyotes' American Hockey League affiliate, the Tucson Roadrunners, he played parts of three NHL seasons before the Coyotes traded him to the Canucks.
+Prior to turning professional, Garland played for the Moncton Wildcats of the Quebec Major Junior Hockey League (QMJHL) where he was awarded the Michel Brière Memorial Trophy as the QMJHL most valuable player and twice selected for the QMJHL First All-Star team.
+After a successful stint with the Coyotes' American Hockey League (AHL) affiliate, the Tucson Roadrunners, he played parts of three NHL seasons before the Coyotes traded him to the Canucks.

 Early life

-Garland was born on March 11, 1996, in Scituate, Massachusetts to parents Bridget, a train station foreman, and Garry, who was a collegiate hockey player.
+Garland was born on March 11, 1996, in Scituate, Massachusetts, to parents Bridget, a train station foreman, and Garry, who was a collegiate ice hockey player.
 He also has three sisters, two of whom played collegiate lacrosse.
-He began skating at the age of four and attended skating clinics run by Michael Botticelli.
+Garland began skating at the age of four and attended skating clinics run by Michael Botticelli.

 Playing career

 Youth

-Growing up in Massachusetts, Garland played youth hockey with Boston Mission and Team Massachusetts.
+Growing up in Massachusetts, Garland played youth ice hockey with Boston Mission and Team Massachusetts.
 He then attended Shattuck-Saint Mary's, a boarding school in Minnesota, where he recorded 116 points in 52 games.
-At the age of 14, Garland was cut from their bantam team due to his height. and subsequently joined the Boston Junior Bruins in the Empire Junior Hockey League (EmJHL) for the 2011–12 season.
-Following his first season with the Bruins, in which he recorded 94 points in 40 games, Garland was drafted in the sixth round of the 2012 Quebec Major Junior Hockey League (QMJHL) Draft by the Moncton Wildcats.
+At the age of 14, Garland was cut from their bantam team due to his height, and subsequently joined the Boston Junior Bruins of the Empire Junior Hockey League (EmJHL) for the 2011–12 season.
+Following his first season with the Junior Bruins, in which he recorded 94 points in 40 games, Garland was drafted in the sixth round of the 2012 Quebec Major Junior Hockey League (QMJHL) draft by the Moncton Wildcats.

-After beginning the 2012–13 season with the Muskegon Lumberjacks in the United States Hockey League (USHL), Garland moved to playing for the Wildcats in the QMJHL, foregoing his NCAA eligibility.
+After beginning the 2012–13 season with the Muskegon Lumberjacks of the United States Hockey League (USHL), Garland moved to playing for the Wildcats in the QMJHL, foregoing his NCAA eligibility.

 Juniors

 During the 2014–15 season, while playing with the Wildcats, Garland led both the QMJHL and Canadian Hockey League (CHL) with 129 points.
-He was named to the QMJHL First All-Star Team, and was further honored when he was awarded the Michel Brière Memorial Trophy as the QMJHL Most Valuable Player.
-Garland was then selected 123rd overall in the 2015 NHL Entry Draft, by the Arizona Coyotes.
+He was named to the QMJHL First All-Star team, and was further honored when he was awarded the Michel Brière Memorial Trophy as the QMJHL most valuable player.
+Garland was then selected 123rd overall in the 2015 NHL entry draft by the Arizona Coyotes.